Thein123/CardViewTest/README.md

 # CardViewTest
-This is my exercise tutorial for CardView
+This is just my exercise of tutorial.